 Solvents such as ethanol, alcohol or butane are used in another extraction method.
 There is a debate around butane's environmental impact, effectives and safety, but ethanol and alcohol are both commonly acceptable.
 The solvent liquid is added to the plant material to strip away the cannabinoids.
 The mixture is then heated to evaporate the solvent leaving the hemp extract oil.

-Alcohol is the solvent of choice by many purists who would never consider using non-organic flower for extraction.
+Alcohol is the solvent of choice by many purists.
 It is made from plant fermentation and is a by-product of plants themselves, a solvent made by the plants for the plants.
 In short alcohol helps extract both water soluble and oil soluble components - providing the only true full spectrum product.

 Full Spectrum, Isolate and the Entourage Effect